 5. Not reading the syllabus.
 The syllabus is your roadmap to a class.
 This is your teacher saying, “Here.
 This is how you can do well in my course.”
 Read it, please.

 6. Believing everything that they’re told.
 College is a place where you’ll meet and interact with a variety of ideas.
 But understand that not all of these ideas are factually correct and/or fit with your belief system and who you are.
 Keep in mind that just because someone touts something as truth doesn’t necessarily make it truth.
 There are always multiple sides.
 I once took an English class and an economics class in the same semester, and these two teachers, despite not knowing each other, talked about the same issue within the same week.
 Interestingly, they gave polar opposite opinions on the same topic.
-This just shows that you’re going to meet with a variety of opinions.
+This just shows that you’re going to be met with a variety of opinions.
 Take them all in, think about them, let them lead you to questioning the world around you, and then form your own opinion.

 7. Not taking care of themselves.
 Pizza is not a food group.
 Walking from the dorms to class is not enough exercise.
 Three hours of sleep a night is not enough.
 Take care of your body, and this doesn’t necessarily mean six-pack abs and a bikini-ready body.
 It just means to be healthy, whatever your “healthy” may be.
 Taking care of your body will help you to take care of your mind.